 1. Your AMAZING photos

 I used the subject line above in a cold recruitment email and received a 70% open rate along with a 25% conversion rate.

-Because it was a cold email, in the body of the email I made sure I told them where I came across their photos along with an introduction to the company.
+Because it was a cold email, I made sure to tell the recipient where I came across their photos in the body of the email, followed by a quick introduction to the company.

 I like to use flattery when I’m either recruiting someone or trying to interview an influential person for my podcast.

 - Use flattery to your advantage.

 - Do NOT bait and switch.
 For example, do not use the subject line “Your AMAZING website” and then try to sell your SEO services.